zhuorantan/TelegramGPT/README.md

 Limit the number of messages to be sent to OpenAI API.
 Default is not set, which is unlimited.

+- `--data-dir`

+Set the directory to store conversation data.
+Default is `/app/data`.

+- `--webhook-address`

+The address to listen for webhook requests in the format of `<host>:<port>`.
+If not set, the bot will use polling.

+To use webhook mode, you need a public domain name.
+For more information, see [Marvin's Marvellous Guide to All Things Webhook](https://core.telegram.org/bots/webhooks).

+Since Telegram requires https for webhook, you need to use a reverse proxy like [Caddy](https://caddyserver.com/) or [Nginx](https://www.nginx.com/) to handle https traffic.

 > To use proxy, add `-e http_proxy=http://<proxy>:<port>` and `-e https_proxy=http://<proxy>:<port>` to the `docker run` command.
 For Docker Compose, add the environment variables to the `environment` section.